home page

 School Visits

-My school visits encourage students to be active participants—as writers, as illustrators, as readers and viewers.
+My school visits encourage students to be active participants: writers, illustrators, readers and viewers.

-The process of writing and illustrating is one of recognizing an interest, exploration, gathering and organizing information, and finding a way to communicate one’s enthusiasm in words and pictures.
-Students learn that the skills they are learning in their classroom are the same ones I use to create picture books, and that they can use these skills to tell their own unique stories.
+The skills students are learning in their classroom are the same ones I use to create picture books.
+I encourage students to use these skills to tell their own unique stories.

-Generally, my fees are $250 for a half-day of presentations, $500 for a full day.
-I am located in Boston, MA, so travel expenses must be included if your school is located outside the Boston area.
+Generally, my fees are $500 for a half-day of presentations, $1000 for a full day.
+I am located in Boston, MA, so travel expenses must be added if your school is located outside the Boston area.
+I prefer to schedule visits on Mondays or Tuesdays.

-Email me: mary@marynewelldepalma.com for more information and/or to schedule a visit for your school!
+Email my school visit coordinator, Mary McDonough, for more information and/or to schedule a visit for your school!

 Activities